NACAGA/Authentication-Micro-Service/README.md

-MARIADB_USER=user1 # change this if you want to use a different user MARIADB_DATABASE=test_database # change this if you want to use a different database name MARIADB_ROOT_PASSWORD=root_password # change this if you want to use a different root password
+MARIADB_USER=user1 # change this if you want to use a different user MARIADB_DATABASE=test_database # change this if you want to use a different database name MARIADB_ROOT_PASSWORD=root_password # change this if you want to use a different root password DB_HOST=database # database is the name of the database container

 DB_PORT=3306 # default mysql port
 SERVER_PORT=3000 # change this if you want to use a different port

-JWT_SECRET = # add your key here
+JWT_SECRET= # add your key here

-# do not change this
-DB_HOST=database # database is the name of the database container
 ```

 Adjust the values based on your specific configuration.
+DB_HOST can be the ip address of the database container if you are not using docker-compose.
+It could also be localhost if running on your local machine.

 ### Running the Microservice